csdms/babelizer/paper/paper.md

 ### Grpc4BMI

-Another alternative solution to the language interoperability problem is to treat models as web services that expose a BMI (e.g. Grpc4BMI as described by [@hut:2021]).
+Another alternative solution to the language interoperability problem is to treat models as web services that expose a BMI; e.g., Grpc4BMI [@hut:2021].
 In such a framework, models are built on separate servers or within their own software container (e.g. Docker) and interact with clients through network ports.
 Isolating models within environments eliminates the potential of dependency